 I have an ex parte temporary injunction against the abuser.
-Do I have to wait until I receive a permanent restraining order before the abuser's gun is taken away?
+Can the abuser have a gun?

 The criminal law that prohibits firearm possession makes it clear that it only applies to a final injunction against domestic violence or stalking/cyber-stalking.1 However, the temporary injunction does allow the judge to check off a box that says “Respondent shall not use or possess a firearm or ammunition” and “Respondent shall surrender any firearms and ammunition in the Respondent’s possession” to law enforcement.2